-The device is designed and constructed exclusively for the intended use described herein.
+The device has been designed and constructed solely for the correct use in accordance with these instructions.

-Correct use in non-hazard areas
+Table 1: Correct use in non-hazard areas

-The flow monitor serves exclusively to monitor the continuous flow of liquids within a temperature range of -20 °C to 120 °C (optional: 160 °C) at a maximum operating pressure of 16 bar.
+The flow monitor serves exclusively to monitor the continuous flow of gaseous media within a temperature range of -20 °C to 100 °C (optional: 160 °C) at a maximum operating pressure of 16 bar.